Electrically charged supermassive twin stars: Framework

 \section{Framework}

-In this section, we present a brief review of the theoretical framework necessary to investigate electrically charged compact objects.
-Initially, we present the general relativistic structure equations and the model for the electric charge distributions used in this work.
-In the second part, the two treatments for the phase transition are discussed and the associated EoSs considered are presented.
-Finally, the predictions for the mass-radius diagram of electrically neutral stars is shown for completeness.
+In this section, we will present a brief review of the theoretical framework necessary to investigate electrically charged compact stars (see Refs.~\cite{lazzari2020,brillante2014,arbanil2015,Panotopoulos:2020hkb,Jasim:2021cft} for extensive details).
+Initially, we will present the electrically-charged structure equations and the model for the electric charge distribution used in this work.
+In the second part, the two treatments for the phase transition will be discussed and the associated EoSs considered are presented.
+Finally, the predictions for the mass-radius diagram of electrically neutral stars will be shown for completeness.